-Basically, when you are focusing a star the perfect telescope under perfect skies using a perfect eyepiece would have the wave front of light approaching the focus is perfect spheres and then leaving the focus in perfect spheres, exactly the same but opposite in concavity front and back.
+Basically, when you are focusing a star, the perfect telescope under perfect skies using a perfect eyepiece would have the wave front of light approaching the focus is perfect spheres and then leaving the focus in perfect spheres, exactly the same but opposite in concavity front and back.
 Therefore, if you defocus inside and defocus outside, they would look exactly the same.
 When the star is focused, it should have an Airy disk at the center surrounded by usually 2 or 3 diffraction rings.
 84% of the light should be in the disk and 16% should be in the surrounding rings.
-The worse the mirror is, the less light is in the disk and the more light is in the rings.
+The worse the optics are, the less light is in the disk and the more light is in the rings.
 We measure mirrors using the Strehl ratio, which states how much of the light that is supposed to be in the Airy disk is actually in it.
 99% would be pretty good.
 Most mirrors are probably at about 15% or less.
-Good ATM projects usually have about 90% Great ATM projects have 98% or more.
+Diffraction-limited optics have 80%.
+Good ATM projects usually have about 90%.
+Great ATM projects have 98% or more.
 After considering the issues above, anything else would be spherical aberration and you’d be able to detect it and understand where in the optic or system this defect originated.

 I like to look at the out of focus star when it is about the size of a ping pong ball about eight feet away.
 If this is done with a low power eyepiece, then you are not examining the out of focus star very close to focus and some of the defects may not show themselves.
 If you use a high power eyepiece, then you are looking at the wave front as it nearly gets to the focus and optical defects are easier to spot.
 The lower the magnification, the better optics seem to be.
 Therefore, to examine defects, you would want to use the highest power you can get away with.
 If you can see spherical aberrations using a 25mm eyepiece, then the telescope’s defects would have to be magnificent, while subtle minor defects would only be viewable at higher powers.
 We usually star test 8” optics around 900X, and have star tested optics at over 2000X.
 Multiple Barlows is one way to get there.